kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Install an irrigation system and place new sod in the backyard**.
 The backyard has needed a redo in a while.
 I hope to be able to rip up the old pavers, and start fresh.

 * **Do a rock-climbing course**.
 My wife got me a pass to a rock-climbing gym for Christmas.
-While I'm still afraid of heights, I'm looking forward sharing the experience with her.
+While I'm still afraid of heights, I'll be happy to share the experience and memories with her.

 * **Deep-dive into Postgres**.
 I used continuing education funds to purchase [Mastering Postgres](https://masteringpostgres.com/).
 Hoping to learn some tricks to improve the scalability of my applications.